 Separation and divorce are common in Australia.
-About 1 in 5 children experience the breakdown of their parents’ relationship.
+About 1 in 5 children experience the breakdown of their parents’ relationship before they turn 18.

 How can divorce affect children?